Country Guide: Bulgaria

 Household Goods and Personal Effects

 - Copy of local ID / residence permit

 - Packing list

 - List of electronic items (must include serial numbers and model)

-- Diplomatic ID (Diplomats) Letter of Assignment (Diplomats only - issued by the Embassy stating the position and duties of shipper)
+- Letter of assignment (diplomats only - issued by the embassy stating the position and duties of owner of the goods)

 - Baggage clearance occurs at the first airport of entry in Bulgaria.